Asymptotic pressure on some self-similar trees: Setup

 A {\em configuration} on $S$ is a labeling of the sites (vertices of the subtree) by elements of a finite alphabet $D=\{ 1,2, \dots, d\}$, thus an element $x \in X=D^S$.
 We will be interested in labelings that are allowed by {\em nearest neighbor} constraints.

 Let $A=(a_{ij})$ be a nonnegative real $d \times d$ matrix that we take as specifying {\em pair interactions} and let $w=(w_j)$ be a positive real vector that we take as specifying {\em site energies}.
-The idea is that if a vertex $h$ is assigned label $j$ by a configuration $x \in X$, then the ``particle" $j$ at site $h$ is given an energy $w(j)$ by some ambient field.
-And if vertices $g$, with label $i$, and $h$ are joined by an {\em edge} (so that $h=gg_s$ for some $s=1,\dots ,k$), then they experience an interaction (tension, attraction, or repulsion) of magnitude $a_{ij}$.
+By discarding irrelevant states we may assume that $A$ is {\em nondegenerate} in the sense that no row nor column is identically zero.
+The idea is that if a vertex $h$ is assigned label $j$ by a configuration $x \in X$, then the ``particle" $j$ at site $h$ is given an {energy $\log w(j)$ by some ambient field}.
+And if vertices $g$, with label $i$, and $h$, {with label $j$}, are joined by an {\em edge} (so that $h=gg_s$ for some $s=1,\dots ,k$), then they experience an interaction (tension, attraction, or repulsion) determined by $a_{ij}$.
 The {\em interaction matrix} \be E(i,j)=a_{ij}w_j \en collects these effects.
 (For improved readability we will sometimes denote matrix or vector indices parenthetically rather than by subscripts.)

 In relation to the setup in \cite{BPS1995}, \be a_{ij}=e^{\phi(i,j)}, \quad w_j=e^{\chi(j)}; \en but note that we allow $\phi(i,j)=-\infty$, while $\chi(j) \in \R$.